What is Social Entrepreneurs Ireland?

 No, you don’t necessarily have to be the originator of the idea, but you should currently be the main driver and decision-maker of the project, with the skills to drive it forward.
 You should be passionate about the work you do and have an entrepreneurial spirit.

-Must I meet all of the eligibility criteria to be eligible to apply?
+Do I have to meet all of the eligibility criteria to be eligible to apply?

 Yes, you must meet all of the eligibility criteria listed in the Applicant Guide.
 You will also be asked to fill in the eligibility criteria form in the application ensuring that you are eligible for the programme you are intending to apply for.
 If you have any specific questions about eligibility criteria, please email us at: